ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-01-12-Off-Grid-Kodi-Box.md

 ## RaspAP Software
 I set down the path of using a customized hostapd configuration before I found this.
-It is a learning experience to configure this manually, but if you want something to work then RaspAP is the stuff.
+It is a learning experience to configure this manually, but if you want something to just work then RaspAP is the stuff.
 Check out their [Github page](https://github.com/billz/raspap-webui) or their [Webpage](https://raspap.com).

 I opted for the super-simple **Quick Installer** method.
-Please read through the documentation and I by no means condone simply piping things to bash prior to reading them.
+Please read through the documentation, I by no means condone simply piping things to bash prior to reading them.
 That said, to get started with the quick installer:

 ```# curl -sL https://install.raspap.com | bash ```